 Payment Through a Health Savings Account (HSA)

-A Health Savings Account is a flexible way to pay for your medical expenses using pre-tax dollars.
-You set it up with your own bank, the funds contributed to this account are not subject to federal income tax, it’s not “use it or lose it”, and you can put more money into it than you can a traditional FSA.
-For more information, simply type your bank's name with the words "health savings account" into the Google search bar and you should be taken to the appropriate page. http:/
+A Health Savings Account (HSA) is a flexible way to pay for your medical expenses using pre-tax dollars.
+You can set an HSA up with your own bank, or through your employer.
+The funds contributed to this account are not subject to federal income tax, it’s not “use it or lose it”, and you can put more money into it than you can a traditional FSA.
+For more information, ask your HR department, or simply type your bank's name with the words "health savings account" into the Google search bar and you should be taken to the appropriate page. http:/

 Understanding your own healthcare policy/coverage:

 We strongly recommend that you verify your own coverage, including confirming that Dr. Muller is a participating provider for your particular plan, and obtaining information regarding your co-insurance, copay, and deductible (including how much has been met and how much remains) so that you completely understand your financial responsibility before seeing any physician.
 By doing this, unwanted and unpleasant financial surprises can be avoided.